 From time to time, we have received notices that claim we have infringed upon the intellectual property of others.
 Even if these claims are not valid, they could subject us to significant costs.
 We have engaged in litigation in the past, and litigation may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 Litigation may also be necessary to defend against claims of infringement or invalidity by others.
 An adverse outcome in litigation or any similar proceedings could subject us to significant liabilities to third parties, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.
 We may not be able to obtain any licenses on terms acceptable to us, or at all.
 We also may have to indemnify certain customers or strategic partners if it is determined that we have infringed upon or misappropriated another party's intellectual property.
-Any of these results could adversely affect on our business, financial condition and results of operations.
+Any of these results could adversely affect our business, financial condition and results of operations.
 In addition, the cost of addressing any intellectual property litigation claim, both in legal fees and expenses, and the diversion of management resources, regardless of whether the claim is valid, could be significant and could seriously harm our business, financial condition and results of operations.

-We Are Controlled by Certain of Our Officers and Directors.
-As of April 30, 2002, our officers and directors beneficially owned approximately 24% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
+Some of Our Directors, Officers and Their Affiliates can Control the Outcome of Matters that Require the Approval of Our Stockholders, and Accordingly We Will Not be Able to Engage in Certain Transactions Without Their Approval.
+As of September 4, 2002, our officers and directors beneficially owned approximately 23% of the total combined voting power of the outstanding shares of our Class A common stock and Class B common stock.
 As a result of their stock ownership, our management will be able to significantly influence the election of our directors and the outcome of corporate actions requiring stockholder approval, such as mergers and acquisitions, regardless of how our other stockholders may vote.
 This concentration of voting control may have a significant effect in delaying, deferring or preventing a change in our management or change in control and may adversely affect the voting or other rights of other holders of common stock.

-Our Stock Structure and Certain Anti-Takeover Provisions May Affect the Price of Our Common Stock.
+Our Stock Structure and Certain Anti-Takeover Provisions May Affect the Price of Our Common Stock and Discourage a Third Party from Acquiring Us.
 Certain provisions of our certificate of incorporation and our stockholder rights plan could make it difficult for a third party to acquire us, even though an acquisition might be beneficial to our stockholders.
 These provisions could limit the price that investors might be willing to pay in the future for shares of our common stock.
 Our Class A common stock entitles the holder to one-tenth of one vote per share and our Class B common stock entitles the holder to one vote per share.
 The disparity in the voting rights between our common stock, as well as our insiders' significant ownership of the Class B common stock, could discourage a proxy contest or make it more difficult for a third party to effect a change in our management and control.
 In addition, our Board of Directors is authorized to issue, without stockholder approval, up to 2,000,000 shares of preferred stock with voting, conversion and other rights and preferences superior to those of our common stock, as well as additional shares of Class B common stock.
 Our future issuance of preferred stock or Class B common stock could be used to discourage an unsolicited acquisition proposal.